Chicago, IL

 Our analysis of ICO:

-A student taking student loans for all 4 years of medical school at ICO, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $421,041.
+A student taking student loans for all 4 years at ICO, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $421,041.
 Estimate repayment with the SDN School Loan Repayment Calculator.

-The cost of living at ICO is among the top 48% of all medical schools.
+The cost of living at ICO is among the top 48% of all similar schools.
 Take this into consideration when considering loan burden.

 Missing an important link?
 Add it here for our team to review.